Nokia with your own maps

 The disappointment with the GPS follows on the foot

-Now you could be happy, because the Nokia Booklet has a GPS function.
+Now you could be happy because the Nokia Booklet has a GPS function.
 But far from it: GPS works only if the SIM card and thus the Internet connection is activated.
 Again, the so-called manual tells us on page 10: "The device supports A-GPS.
-With A-GPS, the device receives useful satellite information via the mobile network ..."
+With A-GPS, the device receives useful satellite information over the mobile network ... "

-Aha ... so nice ... but then there is also: "If you activate a program that uses position information, to activate A-GPS an 3G network connection must be active."
+Aha ... so nice ... but then it says, "If you activate a program that uses position information, an 3G network connection must be active to enable A-GPS."

 Brilliant.
 In plain language: GPS only works if you're online anyway.
 Probably the special meaning of GPS has not opened up to me yet, but since then also a position determination with Google maps is possible, I ask myself: Why GPS with the Nokia booklet?
 Because it sounds good?
 ME it's just a superfluous gimick!

 A clever moblie navigation solution is not available here either.
 At least not if you like me can not always be online or can.